ERN35T0/ERN35T0/README.md

 #### CS50: Introduction to Computer Science | Harvard University | Started December 2021
 #### The Agile Program | Enciende la luz | May 2022

-## Experience

-**Team Manager**
-Zelenza | Jun.
-2017 - oct.
-2021
-* Analysis and reporting
-* Client meetings
-* KPI's tracking
-* PowerBI
-* Distribute the work to the team
-* Detecting errors in the process
-* Dynamics to improve the work environment
-* Training of new agents
-* Refresher courses

-**Other**

-* I love to read or watch anything that teaches while entertaining.
-* Curious to learn other languages (not just programming).
-* Outdoor activities, especially surfing.

 ## Projects
 **[saharabooks.uk](saharabooks.uk)**